 Q – We’ve been searching for a really strange destination and thought your staff might be able to help.
 We will soon be opening an ice cream parlor in Sonoma, California.
 I’ve taken early retirement and before getting back to the hard work ahead in launching a labor intensive business, my wife and I want to travel a bit to discover the best, most interesting ice cream and flavors available anywhere.
 We’ve heard that there is a street filled with ice cream shops of high quality, one after another.
 But we don’t know where it is.
 Have you ever heard of Ice Cream Street?
 Where would you go to sample the most interesting, and best, ice cream and gelato on the planet?

 A – We think you may have the name wrong.
-The closest we can come is Ice Cream City which is located inside an amusement park in the Sunshine City shopping center in Tokyo.
+The closest we can come is Ice Cream City which is located inside some of the world’s greatest Family Amusement Parks in the Sunshine City shopping center in Tokyo.
 There are several dozen ice cream stands competing with one another for the most intense and outrageous flavors and both Italian and American styles are available.
 We know that you will be able to get ell-flavored ice cream, along with soy chicken, but the varieties are endless.
 Best of all, you can enjoy the wonders of Tokyo, where prices have been falling to reverse the tourist decline of the past five years.

 After that, we would head to Florence, Italy to taste every flavor at our personal favorite, the iconic Vivoli.
 But Florentine friends are telling is that they think that Perche No!, near the Duomo, is as good.
 Try the Honeydew Melon at Vivoli.
 Simply amazing.
 Both establishments have been around for decades and their formulas remain state secrets.

 As far as the States are concerned, we will assume you have tried, arguably the best ice cream purveyor in the United States – Capogiro in Philadelphia.
 That is where the bar is set at the moment.